-I also feel so amazing this St. Patty’s Day because I got an e-mail/Facebook message from a former co-worker, who was also laid off.
+I also feel so amazing this St. Paddy’s Day because I got an e-mail/Facebook message from a former co-worker who was also laid off.
 She now is working for KXTV Channel 10 in Sacramento.
 She pitched my story and talked about my friend in Sacramento, a high school teacher who was inspired by this site and my Tent City story and is taking action.
 We will be interviewed this Thursday and I’ll keep everyone updated on when you can see it.
 I will also post it as a link to my channel after it airs!